Piwimau/Advent-of-Code-2021/README.md

 Finally, here are some (non-scientific) benchmarks I created using the fantastic [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) package and my main machine (Intel Core i9-13900HX, 32GB DDR5-5600 RAM) running Windows 11 23H2.
-All benchmarks include the time spend for reading the input from disk and parsing it, but not the time for printing the final result.
+All benchmarks include the time spent for reading the input from disk and parsing it, but not the time for printing the final result.

 | Day                              | Min       | Max       | Mean      | Median    | Standard Deviation |